bioidiap/bob.devtools/doc/templates.rst

  Additional Considerations
 ===========================

-These instructions describe how create new packages for either Bob_ or BEAT_ and provides information on how to generate a complete, but empty package from scratch.
+These instructions describes some steps that needs to be noted after creating new packages for either Bob_ or BEAT_ to incorporate the package properly in the ecosystem.

 .. note::